Maximizing the Validity of the Gaussian Approximation for the biphoton State from Parametric Downconversion: Theory and results

 Unfortunately, we could not find any analytical expression for the fidelity $\braket{\Psi|\Psi_G}$ and performed the calculations numerically.
-The optimum value for $\alpha$ is $0.25$ similar to the \textit{super}-Gaussian approximation of the spatially-resolved biphoton state.
+The optimum value of $\alpha$ is $0.25$, similar to the \textit{super}-Gaussian approximation of the spatially resolved biphoton state.
 Although the value $\alpha=0.25$ is independent of $t_0$, the maximum value for the fidelity $\braket{\Psi|\Psi_G}_{max}$ does depend on the pulse duration, but not on the crystal length $L$.
 So, if $t_0$ is large enough so that the pump spectral envelope $\mathrm{S}_p(\omega_p)$ dominates over the \textit{sinc} function, the maximum overlap value is close to unity.
 This means that the \textit{sinc} term is negligible.
-If the \textit{sinc} function starts to dominate over $\mathrm{S}_p(\omega_p)$ (small $t_0$), the fidelity decreases till the lowest values $0.95$ or, i.e., $\braket{\Psi|\Psi_G}_{max}(t_0)\geq 0.95$ for $\alpha=0.25$.
+If the \textit{sinc} function starts to dominate over $\mathrm{S}_p(\omega_p)$ (small $t_0$), the fidelity decreases till the lowest value $0.95$, i.e., $\braket{\Psi|\Psi_G}_{max}(t_0)\geq 0.95$, for $\alpha=0.25$.

 Up to this point, we handled the Gaussian-like state \eqref{frequencyS} as an approximation to the real \textit{sinc}-like state \eqref{spectralState}.
-However, in recent years domain engineered crystals with Gaussian phase-matching function have attracted attention.
-These engineered crystals have been mainly used, in order to engineer pure spectral states \cite{Tambasco:16,Graffitti_2017,Graffitti:18}, where only the spectral DOF of the biphoton state has been considered.
-Thus, the state from Eq. \eqref{frequencyS} can be easily generated in experiments.
-On the other hand, a general investigation of domain-engineering techniques for the spatio-temporal state is still lacking and could be an interesting topic to look at, for instance, in the scope of generating heralded single spatio-temporal mode.
+However, in recent years, domain-engineered crystals with a Gaussian phase-matching function have attracted attention.
+These engineered crystals have been mainly used in order to engineer pure spectral states \cite{Tambasco:16,Graffitti_2017,Graffitti:18}, where only the spectral DOF of the biphoton state has been considered.
+Thus the state from Eq. \eqref{frequencyS} can be easily generated in experiments.
+On the other hand, a general investigation of domain-engineering techniques for the spatiotemporal state is still lacking and could be an interesting topic to look at, for instance, in the scope of generating a heralded single spatiotemporal mode.